PProvost/www.peterprovost.org/source/_posts/2012-04-15-visual-studio-11-fakes-part-1.md

 ## Background

-For quite a while we've been getting feedback from customers asking us to ship a mocking framework in Visual Studio.
-I was always a big cautious about providing this for a few different reasons.
+Over the years I've heard many customers ask us to ship a mocking framework in Visual Studio.
+I was always a bit cautious about providing this for a few different reasons.

-First, I've always been reluctant about recommending "mocks" when unit testing, preferring stubs in most cases.
-For anyone unsure of the difference between a Mock and a Stub, let me quote Martin Fowler:
+First, I've always been hesitant to recommend "mocks" when unit testing, preferring stubs in most cases.
+For anyone unsure of the difference between a Mock and a Stub, I suggest you read Martin Fowler's excellent article [Mocks Aren't Stubs][1].

 {% blockquote Martin Fowler http://martinfowler.com/articles/mocksArentStubs.html Mocks Aren't Stubs %}